h5bp/mobile-boilerplate/README.md

 * Mobile bookmark bubble
 * User Agent Detection
 * The latest jQuery via CDN, with a local fallback.
-* A custom Modernizr build (including Respond.js) for feature detection and a polyfill for CSS Media Queries.
+* A custom Modernizr build for feature detection and a polyfill for CSS Media Queries.
 * An optimized Google Analytics snippet.
 * Apache server caching, compression, and other configuration defaults for Grade-A performance.
 * A build script to automate the minification and concatenation of your HTML/CSS/JS.
 * Cross-domain Ajax.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.